Gwyneth Paltrow admits she was ‘fortunate’ to seek out love once more after Chris Martin break up

 “So I’m very, very grateful and I think when it happens to you when you’re a bit older in life you place a value and an importance on it that you don’t do when you’re in your 20s because you don’t know the difference at that age.”

-The star shares youngsters Apple, 16 and Moses, 14, with Coldplay frontman Chris, 43, who she break up from in 2016 after 13 years of marriage.
+The star shares kids Apple, 16 and Moses, 14, with Coldplay frontman Chris, 43, who she break up from in 2016 after 13 years of marriage.
 She wed TV producer Brad in 2018.

 She stated: “For a while, I thought, I don’t know if I’d ever do it again.
 I have my kids, so what’s the point?
 And then I met this incredible man who made me think he is worth making this commitment to.